RAID Configuration on Linux

 The resulting size of a RAID 0 array is the sum of the sizes of the volumes within it, and the bandwidth is the sum of the available bandwidth of the volumes within it.
 The resulting size and bandwidth of a RAID 1 array is equal to the size and bandwidth of the volumes in the array.
 For example, two 500 GiB Amazon EBS volumes with 4,000 provisioned IOPS each will create a 1000 GiB RAID 0 array with an available bandwidth of 8,000 IOPS and 640 MB/s of throughput or a 500 GiB RAID 1 array with an available bandwidth of 4,000 IOPS and 320 MB/s of throughput.

 This documentation provides basic RAID setup examples.
 For more information about RAID configuration, performance, and recovery, see the Linux RAID Wiki at https://raid.wiki.kernel.org/index.php/Linux_Raid.

 Creating a RAID Array on Linux

 Use the following procedure to create the RAID array.
-Note that you can get directions for Windows instances from Creating a RAID Array on Windows in the Amazon EC2 User Guide for Microsoft Windows Instances.
+Note that you can get directions for Windows instances from Creating a RAID Array on Windows in the Amazon EC2 User Guide for Windows Instances.

 To create a RAID array on Linux